 Bookbinding techniques

-A 16c limp vellum binding and a mock up book featuring the possible different materials in its construction.
+A 16th century limp vellum binding and a mock up book featuring the possible different materials in its construction.
 From the bottom up there is a covering of goats skin leather then kraft paper and next is mull.
 The sewing is around cotton tape which is laced into pulp boards.
 At the head is a hand-sewn headband of two silk colours.One of our conservators, Jeff Dowse, began his career in conservation by learning bookbinding skills.
 Here he describes some key bookbinding developments and techniques over the centuries.

 The origins of the book as we know it can be traced back to the Roman Empire of the first century and, over succeeding centuries, the papyrus rolls which had commonly been used up to then slowly dwindled.
 Parchment came to replace papyrus as it could be folded and sewn together, making an altogether more convenient and compact flat book, or 'codex'.
 Early codices were made using wooden boards covered with a cured skin, and even deer and seal skins were utilised.
 At this time, a method of binding was used, known as limp binding, which comprised a flexible cover usually made of vellum where the written sections were sewn to leather blocks and twists of parchment bound these through holes to the cover.
 The 'yapp' (an extension of the square cover seen on some limp bindings) can still be seen today on devotional books.